 Program Description Green Grid Reward The rate is offered to incentivize the use of switches to control air conditioning and pool pumps during high electricity-demand periods.
 Customers in this program receive a \$25 bill credit and the lowest electric rate.
-Online "Energy Depot" Toolkit This website includes a personalized energy profile, energy reduction tips, do-it-yourself energy audit, and more.
-Natural Gas Appliance Bill Credit Residents receive a bill credit for installing natural gas appliances.
+Blue Star-Switch to Gas Residents receive a bill credit for installing natural gas appliances.
 Bill credits range from \$75 to \$450.